 Initially, the timetable was unchanged from that operated by Midland Red Omnibus Company Limited (MROC).
-All journeys ran direct between Worcester and Broadwas along the Bromyard Road, but from June 1982 the route changed to run via Bransford Road, Rushwick, and Claphill Lane, and journeys towards Hereford were rerouted to call Angel Place after departing Newport Street Bus Station.
-At the same time, there were minor changes to the timetable with running times being adjusted.
+All journeys ran direct between Worcester and Broadwas along the Bromyard Road, but from Saturday 20th March 1982, the route changed to run via Bransford Road, Rushwick, and Claphill Lane, and journeys towards Hereford were rerouted in Worcester to call Angel Place after departing Newport Street Bus Station.
+At the same time, there were minor changes to the timetable with running times being adjusted between Hereford and Bromyard to maintain the same overall journey time.

-An early morning short-working journey of Service 419 between Newtown and Hereford was soon withdrawn, but otherwise, the number of journeys remained unchanged until privatisation five years later.
+An early morning short-working journey of Service 419 between Newtown and Hereford was withdrawn at the same time, but otherwise, the total number of journeys remained unchanged until privatisation five years later, with only minor adjustments to the times.

 |September||1981||Worcester ↔ Bromyard ↔ Hereford|